ryh-cc/notes/monzo_response/notes.md

 outside the scope of this document as we want to first assess the suitability of Response, monzo's open sourced version is suitable.

-/*
-How is security/authentication managed?
-(AD/ Slack etc.)

-Can it be managed as a `developer-role` in `non-prod` environment?

-Management of updates: How often does it get update?
-How do we manage that?

-*/

 ## Monzo Reponse
 Monzo Response is essentially a Slack bot that handles the communication, reporting and coordination that needs to happen during and after incidents, allowing the